< Back to Blog Home Page

 4. Project Context, Codebase, and Knowledge Transfer

 Technical access alone is not enough; new hires need the context behind the code to become effective.
 This part of the IT onboarding checklist is dedicated to transferring institutional knowledge.
-It involves providing comprehensive documentation on current projects, existing codebases, data pipelines, and machine learning models.
+It involves providing detailed documentation on current projects, existing codebases, data pipelines, and machine learning models.
 The objective is to bridge the gap between having tools and understanding how to use them to solve specific business problems, enabling new professionals to contribute meaningfully from the start.

 How to Implement Knowledge Transfer